TV Tropes Needs Your Help

 Sir Bob: That's because with every patch they make old content easier so that more people can do it.
 See, when a Dungeon is new it's almost impossible even to get past the entrance.
 Only the top elite guilds make progress at this state....
 Nobody knows what lies ahead...
 Next, things get easier - And it's the turn of the casual guilds, i.e. people who raid very occasionally, like four times a week or so.
 Then, in time, the Dungeon is nerfed so much that it's completely abandoned, except for a few stragglers - newbies, gold farmers, people who got lost...

-- Something of an inversion on this occurred in the Saturday morning cartoon of Dungeons & Dragons.
+- An inversion of this occurred in Dungeons & Dragons.
 In the first couple of episodes, the band of teenage/preteen adventurers are battling no less than Venger and Tiamat on a regular basis.
 Midway through the series they're having trouble with orcs and bullywugs.
 Near the end of the show's run, they had an episode where, in the process of helping some fairy-sized dragons escape to their homeland, they're overpowered and captured by a perfectly normal, two-bit human baron and his dozen or so men at arms....